ADJ01200816/Classification_data/Datasets/README.md

 | finance     | txt         |
 | medical      | txt         |

+The structure of each folder is the same, so we will only show one of them here.
 ### feature_data
 One line represents the content of one guideline